-Notes: each item is numbered by topic and item; "PXX" indicates that the item is contained in the hard-copy course reading packet as number "XX" on the list in the Table of Contents.
+Notes: each item is numbered by topic and item.
 "WX" means that this item is available through online Course Reserve and is listed under week "X", e.g., "W1" for "week 1".
-The packet also includes a group of maps at the beginning (P1) and some short magazine clippings that provide interesting sidelights on the wars.

 To find electronic reserve items grouped by week, as in "W1" = "week 1", go to this course in Canvas, click on the left tab "Course Reserves."
 This will give an overall list of all the items on course reserve (many of which are not required reading).
 Under the heading called "TAG CLOUD" above the highlighted list of readings, click on "Week 1".
 This will give you the list of items designated by "W1" on the list of readings below.
 To the left of the item title you will see an underlined "View Item."
 The item will then download -- scroll below the copyright page and your item will be there, ready to read by scrolling down.